Xiamen Special Economic Zone: Economics of Xiamen (Post-1980)

-In October 1980, the State Council of the People’s Republic China approved the establishment of the Xiamen Special Economic Zone, designating 2.5 square kilometers of land in the Huli area in the northwest of Xiamen Island.
+In October 1980, the State Council of the People's Republic China approved the establishment of the Xiamen Special Economic Zone, designating 2.5 square kilometers of land in the Huli area in the northwest of Xiamen Island.
 Xiamen was one of five Special Economic Zones designated in 1980.

 Continuing from its dynastic period, Xiamen became an important maritime cargo and container port to allow shipping from major world ports into China.
 The Xiamen Special Economic Zone has expanded to cover the entire Xiamen Island, including Gulangyu Island, with a total area of 131 square kilometers in 1985.
-In 1988, the State Council approved the establishment of Xiamen as a planned city, giving it economic management authority equivalent to that of a province.
+In 1988, the State Council approved the establishment of Xiamen as a planned city (计划单列市), giving it economic management authority equivalent to that of a province.
 In 1989 and 1992, the State Council approved the establishment of three Taiwan investment zones, namely Haicang, Xinglin and Jimei, with investments in the zones being handled in accordance with the current special economic zone policies.

 Fujian is responsible for 32.1% of all Taiwanese funds in the mainland.
 Xiamen's gross national product increased by 4.9 times over the 10 years since it opened in 1980 to 5.016 billion RMB.
 Other statistical increases include a 6.3 times increase in industrial and agricultural output value and per capita income increased from 631 RMB to 3720 RMB over the same 10 year span.

 In November 1992, the State Council approved the establishment of Xiangyu Free Trade Zone in Xiamen.
 In February 1994, the Central Government determined Xiamen as a sub-provincial city.

 In March 1994, the Second Session of the Eighth National People's Congress granted Xiamen the power to make laws and regulations within the scope of the Special Economic Zone.
-In June 2010, the State Council approved the expansion of the Xiamen Special Economic Zone (SEZ) to the whole city of Xiamen, and the inclusion of four districts outside the island, namely Jimei, Haicang, Tongan and Xiangan, into the SEZ, making the Xiamen SEZ 12 times larger.
+In June 2010, the State Council approved the expansion of the Xiamen Special Economic Zone (SEZ) to the whole city of Xiamen, and the inclusion of four suburban districts outside the island, namely Jimei, Haicang, Tongan and Xiangan, into the SEZ, making the Xiamen SEZ 12 times larger.

 Xiamen has entered a new stage of integrated development within and outside the island.
 On March 8, 2011, the State Council officially approved the "Economic Zone Development Plan for the West Coast of the Taiwan Strait".
 This Plan clearly states that Xiamen should be supported to establish a regional financial service center across the Taiwan Strait, expand pilot financial reforms, and take the lead in experimenting with Taiwan's offshore finance and fund clearing.

-Xiamen continues to enjoy benefits from being an early SEZ with it being known as a center for international trade.
-Xiamen’s GDP growth rate as of 2019 was 7.9% which outpaces almost all other Chinese cities.
-Xiamen’s GDP also passed Taiwans in 2020.
+Xiamen continues to enjoy benefits from being an early SEZ with it being known as a center for regional and international trade.
+Xiamen's GDP growth rate as of 2019 was 7.9% which outpaces almost all other Chinese cities.
+Xiamen's GDP also passed Taiwans in 2020.